 - Now, how many of these things are in the job description?

 Hunter is a great presenter, and I’ve written an entire post about things he does well as a keynote speaker here.
 His workshop and presentation was only 45 minutes long but we all got an extended handout from his work.
 I enjoyed hearing him speak and seeing his presentation style.

-Currently I am a member of The Strategic Coach, a similar CEO coaching service based in Toronto.
+Currently I am a member of Strategic Coach (see my Strategic Coach review).
+It is a similar CEO coaching service based in Toronto and Chicago.
 The idea of Vistage appeals to me in order to network more locally with other CEOs in New York City and Manhattan.

 - Vistage New York

 - Vistage Home Page

 - Hunter Lott spoke about “Hire the Best, Fire the Rest, and Stay out of Court”